Explore Shoulder Tendonitis

 Rest: Avoid activities that cause pain, especially if the pain is worse the next day.
 Avoid the activity that started the problem.
 Do not use the arm repeatedly out to the side of the body.

-Medication: An anti-inflammatory/pain medication (such as Advil, Eleve or aspirin) relieves pain and inflammation.
-An injection of cortisone with lidocaine into the shoulder bursa may be recommended.
+Medication: An anti-inflammatory pain medication (such as Advil, Aleve or aspirin) to relieve pain and inflammation.
+A doctor may recommend an injection of cortisone with lidocaine into the shoulder bursa.
 If you receive an injection, do not use the shoulder for vigorous activities for about two weeks.